All posts

 Due dateApril 15, auto-extends to October 15With tax return (April 15 or extension)

-Entity filingYes — LLCs file separatelyYes — certain entities file with their tax return
+Entity filingYes, LLCs file separatelyYes, certain entities file with their tax return

 Penalties for non-filing

-Willful violation: The greater of $100,000 or 50% of the account balance at the time of the violation, per account, per year.
-For an LLC with a $200,000 balance in a foreign account that was willfully not reported for three years, the penalty ceiling is $300,000 (50% x $200,000 x 3).
+Willful violation: The greater of $100,000 or 50% of the account balance, per account, per year.
+A $200,000 account willfully unreported for three years?
+Penalty ceiling of $300,000.

-Criminal penalties: Willful failure to file can also carry criminal penalties of up to $250,000 and five years imprisonment under 31 USC 5322.
+Criminal penalties: Up to $250,000 and five years imprisonment under 31 USC 5322.

 Common LLC configurations that trigger FBAR